-The following are the types of reimbursable expenses as they appear on the Expense Report.
-This section focuses on how to enter the information properly on the expense form.
+The following are the categories of reimbursement expenses as they appear on the Expense Report.

-- Airfare/Rail: Enter the cost of the ticket.
-Attach a detailed receipt identifying the name of the traveler, amount paid, dates of travel and the departure and arrival locations. - Car Rental: Enter the cost of the car rental and gas purchases.
+Airfare/Rail: Enter the cost of the ticket.
+Attach a detailed receipt identifying the name of the traveler, amount paid, dates of travel and the departure and arrival locations.

+Car Rental: Enter the cost of the car rental, and gas purchases.
 Attach the receipts for all payments.
-Pursuant to the Guidelines, you should decline the car insurance option; therefore, this cost should not be included as a reimbursable expense. - Taxi/Metro Local Transportation/Parking/Tolls: In this section, enter the amount spent on taxis, airport shuttles, parking, tolls, bus or subway expenses.
+Pursuant to the Guidelines, you should decline the car insurance option; therefore, this cost should not be included as a reimbursable expense.

+Taxi/Metro Local Transportation/Parking/Tolls: In this section, enter the amount spent on taxis, airport shuttles, parking, tolls, bus or subway expenses.
 Attach the receipts for each.
-If you use an electronic auto-pay toll service, you may submit a printout of your account as your receipt if the expense is \$10 or more.
+If you use an electronic auto-pay toll service, you may submit a printout of your account as your receipt if the expense is \$25 or more.